deltatraced/delta-trace/lan/entries/monthly/2025/Mn 09 004 Inspirations.md

 This is a cool way to keep users engaged and up to date!
 And the logo is simply and colorful!

 You can learn more about it in [ohmyz.sh](https://ohmyz.sh/).

+# 3 Stream

+(2)

+2025-09-23 Wk 39 Tue - 00:15 +03:00

+Found another developer who also likes to put timesheets publicly!
+[Bryon timesheets 2025](https://github.com/Byron/byron/blob/main/timesheets/2025.csv).
+The project, client, and purpose are clear.
+Can be an inspiration for what I do!

+This inspired me to add a focus column to overview to give a key highlight, just like a git commit for the day!